14 min read

 Mobile-Responsive Design

 Over 60% of forum traffic comes from mobile devices.
 If your forum isn’t fully responsive, you’re losing the majority of potential members.
-Both Reign and BuddyX Pro themes are built mobile-first, ensuring forums look and work great on every device.
+Both Reign and BuddyX Pro themes are built mobile-first, so forums look and work well on every device.

 Notifications and Email Digests

-Keep members coming back with smart notifications, replies to their topics, mentions, and weekly digests of popular threads.
-The goal is to remind without overwhelming.
+Keep members coming back with smart notifications: replies to their topics, mentions, and weekly digests of popular threads.
+The goal is to stay relevant without overwhelming people.

 Private Messaging and Groups